 We provide meaningful business opportunities for minority-, veteran-, LGBT- and female-owned businesses, as well as small businesses.
 These suppliers enable us to offer innovative products and services, meet the needs of our diverse customer base and support economic growth in the communities we serve.

 Meet Carol Nance, CEO of woman-owned rug and carpet supplier Nance Industries, based in Calhoun, Georgia.

-small and diverse businesses were among our suppliers in 2018 with small and diverse suppliers in 2018
+businesses were among our suppliers in 2018